scipp/copier_template/README.md

 2. Pypi
 Go to Settings > Secrets > Actions > Repository secrets.
 `PYPI_TOKEN` should be configured per repository.
-You can make one under your account on (`pypi.org`)[https://pypi.org/].
+You may need to create a token under your private account on (`pypi.org`)[https://pypi.org/].
+If it is the first time of deployment, there are 2 ways to upload the package.

+1. Manually build and upload the wheel.
+  See (upload the distribution archives)[https://packaging.python.org/en/latest/tutorials/packaging-projects/#uploading-the-distribution-archives] page for more details.
+  You may need to use your personal username/password to upload the package.

+2. Create a token that has access to all-projects under your account.
+  In order to create a new project, the token used for the deployment needs access to all projects under your account.
+  It is because you can not select a project that does not exist in `pypi` yet.

-If it is the first time of deployment, the token needs to have all-access and after the first deployment, it can be replaced with the new token that has the access to the project.
+After the first deployment, a new token that has access to the project can be created in (`pypi.org`)[https://pypi.org/] and configured in the repository.